 The following interconnection procedures shall apply to the interconnection of all retail renewable distributed generation and other distributed energy resources including energy storage systems that operate in parallel with and are connected to the utility, when such interconnections are not subject to the jurisdiction of FERC.
-Each utility shall also provide, on its web site, interconnection standards or other technical guidance not included in, but that are consistent with, these procedures and which shall be reviewable by the Commission upon a Commission decision after the filing of an advice letter and tariff or application pursuant to the Rules of Practice and Procedure, 4 Code of Colorado Regulations 723-1.
 This rule largely tracks the 2013 FERC amended version of the FERC 2006 Small Generator Interconnection Procedures.